-Marketproof mines all of these documents to uncover everything there is to know about NYC real estate.
+Marketproof mines all of these real estate documents to uncover everything there is to know about NYC condos.

 Here’s an overview of the 10 of the most important documents.